iotaledger/stronghold.rs/spec/1-SCOPE/project-SCOPE-0000.md

 ### 2. High level library (stronghold.rs)

-The high level library integrates parti.rs and iota.rs to a fully fledged secret storage and enclave based system for operations in the context of the IOTA Protocol.
+The high level library integrates engine.rs and iota.rs to a fully fledged secret storage and enclave based system for operations in the context of the IOTA Protocol.

 Its primary purpose is to serve as the operational enclave for several IOTA Products: